unimelb/unimelb-design-system/pages/contribution.md

 If the component requires javascript, as is the case with the "Maps" component, it will also have a .coffee file.
 Coffee files are precompiled into javascript for use in production.

 Most components then have one or more example files sequentially numbered.
-Example files can either be written in Markdown (`.md`) or Slim (`.slim`) and must be sequentially numbered. eg. `01-example.md` comes before `01a-example.md` comes before `02-example.md`.
+Example files can either be written in Markdown (`.md`) or Slim (`.slim`) and must be sequentially numbered. eg. `01-example.md` comes before `01a-example.slim` comes before `02-example.md`.
+The file extension must be either a `.md` or `.slim` to be added into the page.

 Any pages that you add the component directory will be assembled together into the component page.
 For example the buttons component is created by combining the files listed above in order.
 The example pages are also styled and made functional by the SCSS and JS in the folder (as well as all other folders).